 The overall system in Pinnacle procurement, production and sales process include several critical control points.
-The feedstock is received from several different suppliers and is stored in the warehouse.
+First, the feedstock is received from several different suppliers and is stored in the warehouse.
 The material is weighed on the truck scaled and a load slip is issued which includes supplier name, address, origin, type of feedstock and quantity.
+Second, the volumes are recorded on the inventory spreadsheets and for PEFC certification, PEFC credit table has been developed.
+The Energy data is recorded on GHG spreadsheet.
+Thirds, the DTS will be used for any SPB related transactions and all transactions are recorded in DTS.
+Auditor reviewed GHG spreadsheet, DTS, PEFC ledger and load slips to ensure material is tracked throughout critical control points.